Fact check: Are Tigers eating elephants in Corbett National Park?

 9 tigers

-Out of 9 tiger deaths, seven (80 per cent) were attributed to infighting.
-These were primarily due to territorial fights, the study said.
+In case of tigers, total number of deaths during the five years period was nine and out of these, 80 per cent (seven) cases were due to infighting.
 The remaining tigers were killed because of fights with porcupines and wild boars, it said.

 6 leopards